microsoft/Dynamics-365-FastTrack-Implementation-Assets/Field Service/Component Library/Vendor Self-Service/README.md

 ## Usage

 ### Setting up a new vendor administrator
+The actual users of this solution are the vendor administrators themselves.
+All functionalities are available to system admins in Dynamics 365.
+However, to setup a new vendor admin, simply give them the included Field Service - Vendor Admin security role, ensure they have access to the Vendor Administration model driven app, and that's it.

 ### Provisioning new vendor resources
+1. Create a Contact record
+2. Fill in required vendor information (at least name and email, but address is recommended as well if location-aware scheduling is needed), save record, add desired Vendor Technician Characteristics
+3. Set the "Setup Technician" flag to true
+4. System automatically:
+   - Sends invitation via Azure B2B to the email on the Contact and creates a user in Entra
+   - Assigns your designated license
+   - Adds user to your designated security group
+   - Creates bookable resource upon creation of user record

 ### Syncing changes from vendor resources to backend bookable resources
+Fields on the Contact that have matching fields on the bookable resource sync automatically via plugin.
+The plugin is synchronous so any errors surfaced on the bookable resource will get presented to the vendor administrator.
+Vendor Technician Characteristics created or deleted on the Contact will sync to the bookable resource characteristics for the bookable resource.
+Should the address change from initial values on the Contact, you must re-geocode the record manually using the Geo Code button in the command bar of the contact.
+Work Hours are surfaced with a form-within-a-form OOB control and operate no differently than adjusting work hours via the bookable resource form.

 ### Deprovisioning and reprovisioning existing vendor resources
+**Note: Do not set the Setup Technician toggle to off** To deprovision a resource, simply deactivate the Contact record.
+This will unassign the license from the respective Entra user and ultimately deactivate the system user.
+Conversely, to reprovision an existing resource, simply reactivate the Contact record.
+This will reassign the license to the respective Entra user and ultimately reactivate the system user.

 ## Disclaimer